 It would be to your benefit to contact a lawyer to try to get one of these protective orders if you believe you need one.
 Likewise, if you feel that you have been wrongly accused and need to defend yourself against the imposition of one of these orders, do not delay in contacting a lawyer to assist you.

 No matter what your situation is, we will give you prompt attention, regular updates, and clear explanations regarding developments in your case.
-Call us anytime at (919)-335-5291 for a FREE CONSULTATION with a lawyer.
+We offer FREE CONSULTATIONS for those that have a DVPO against them or those that are wanting to file a DVPO.
+Call us at 919-335-5291 for your FREE CONSULTATION.